Food-Coop/foodcoops-backend/README.md

 The **Einkäufer** gets a list of all products(**Produkte**) with current stock levels(**istLagerbestand**) below target stock levels (**sollLagerbestand**), and the amount(**Menge**) that is missing.
 The list infomration is encoded in JSON and is supposed to be turned into a PDF document by the client.

+**Bestellung**<br>
+Mitglied can order products of a list of Frischbestand or a list of Breadbestand.

+**Gebindemanagement**
+The Frischbestellungen of all Mitglieder is summed up and a proposal for possible Gebinde is calculated.

 ---